VisAnatomy: An SVG Chart Corpus with Fine-Grained Semantic Labels: Use Cases

 \subsection{Content Navigation for Accessibility}

-The fourth application we explore is chart accessibility, which involves designing chart reading experiences for people with visual impairments.
+\corpus not only serves as a benchmark dataset for evaluating algorithms and models, but also as a valuable resource for researchers to develop visualization applications that use SVG charts as input.
+We demonstrate its utility by replicating a project focused on chart accessibility, which involves designing chart reading experiences for people with visual impairments.
 Current visualization accessibility practices link textual descriptions of charts~(usually provided by the authors through alt texts) to the underlying data tables so that assistive screen readers can communicate some high-level chart semantics to the user~\cite{accessibilityExample}.
 However, this paradigm does not offer visually impaired individuals the same level of chart exploration experiences that sighted people can access through interactive visualizations~\cite{screenReader}.
-In response, Zong ~\etal~\cite{screenReader} propose a chart accessibility tree as the underlying structure for accessible traversal of a chart's scene graph: the user navigates along the branches of the accessibility tree through a keyboard, \eg pressing the \textbf{Down} arrow key to go to the lower-level element and pressing the \textbf{Left} and \textbf{Right} arrow keys to visit sibling elements in the same level.
+In response, Zong ~\etal~\cite{screenReader} propose a chart accessibility tree as the underlying structure for traversal of a chart's scene graph: the user navigates along multi-level branches of the accessibility tree through a keyboard.